Aksoylu/Turing-Captcha/README.md

 # What is Turing Captcha
 Unlike all the captcha systems that you have used so far x is completely independent and free.

-In addition to the usual 'retype' type captchaya, there are too many question combinations by asking logical or mathematical questions.
+In addition to the usual 'retype' type captcha, there are too many question combinations by asking logical or mathematical questions.
-Therefore it cannot be manipulated by intelligent systems
+Therefore it cannot be manipulated by intelligent systems.

 # Why Turing Captcha